SRombauts/SQLiteCpp/README.md

 - fork the repository, make some small changes and submit them with pull-request

 ### Contact
-You can also email me directly, I will answer any questions and requests.
+You can also email me directly, I will try to answer questions and requests whenever I get the time for it.

 ### Coding Style Guidelines
 The source code use the CamelCase naming style variant where: